 1. Create or Update your Amazon Author Profile

-Connecting your website, social media handles, and blog to your Amazon author profile creates more connections to lead readers to your work.
+Connect your website, social media handles, and blog to your Amazon author profile, creating more connections to lead readers to your work.

 2. Update Your Metadata

 Do your research and compare your category, description, and keywords to other books within your genre.
-The better you match these to how readers search for books, the more likely your novel will appear in their search results.
+The better you match these to how readers search for books, the more likely your novel will appear when they’re looking for their next read.

 Your account could focus on your genre, writing news, characters, or series.
 It will give your fans an inside look at their favorite books, continuing the reading experience.